Tarragona International Dixieland Festival

-The Tarragona International Dixieland Festival (Festival Internacional Dixieland de Tarragona) was started in Tarragona, Catalonia, Spain, in 1994, where since the restoration of democratic local governments jazz had been recovered as a stable form within the different cultural programs during the year.
+The Tarragona International Dixieland Festival (Festival Internacional Dixieland de Tarragona) was started in Tarragona, Catalonia, Spain, in 1994.
+Since the restoration of democratic local governments, jazz had been recovered as a stable form of the different cultural programs during the year.
 As other Catalan and Spanish cities already had jazz festivals in a generic sense, the Town Hall of Tarragona opted to specialize in Dixieland.
-That is to say, the starting point of jazz, the most traditional jazz, which involved some thematic innovation.
+That is to say, the starting point of jazz, the most traditional jazz, which has since involved some musical innovation.

-Nowadays, this the unique Dixieland festival in Spain and one of the major musical events in Catalonia.
+Since then, it has become a unique Dixieland festival in Spain and one of the major musical events in Catalonia.
 Some journalists have considered it as one of the four most important Dixieland festivals in Europe: Breda (Netherlands), Dresden (Germany), Miskolc (Hungary) and Tarragona (Spain).
 In fact, Tarragona Dixieland Festival is the best known dixieland festival in the Mediterranean area.